kirillgenets/js-design-patterns/patterns/creational-patterns/factory-method/README.md

 And cons:

 - the code may become more complicated since you need to introduce a lot of new subclasses to implement the pattern.
-The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.
+The best-case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes.

 ## Our example

+In the file [factory-method.js](https://github.com/kirillgenets/js-design-patterns/blob/master/patterns/creational-patterns/factory-method/factory-method.js) we are implementing a factory method, that will create logistics company.